Western Apache people

-The Western Apache live primarily in east central Arizona, in the United States and north of Mexico in the states of Sonora and Chihuahua.
-Most live within reservations.
-The Fort Apache Indian Reservation, San Carlos Apache Indian Reservation, Yavapai-Apache Nation, Tonto Apache, and the Fort McDowell Yavapai Nation are home to the majority of Western Apache and are the bases of their federally recognized tribes.
-In addition, there are numerous bands.
-The Western Apache bands call themselves Ndee (Indé) (“The People”).
+The Western Apache are an Indigenous people of North America, and a subgroup of Apache peoples.
+They live primarily in east central Arizona, in the United States and north of Mexico in the states of Sonora and Chihuahua.

+Most live within reservations in Arizona.
+The Fort Apache Indian Reservation, San Carlos Apache Indian Reservation, Yavapai-Apache Nation, Tonto Apache Reservation, and the Fort McDowell Yavapai Nation are home to the majority of Western Apache and are the bases of their federally recognized tribes.

+The Western Apache bands call themselves Ndee (Indé), meaning “The People” in the Western Apache language.
 Because of dialectical differences, the Pinaleño/Pinal and Arivaipa/Aravaipa bands of the San Carlos Apache pronounce the word as Innee or Nnēē:.

 Language and culture

-The various dialects of Western Apache (which they refer to as Ndee biyati' / Nnee biyati) are a form of Apachean, a branch of the Southern Athabaskan language family.
+The various dialects of Western Apache (which they refer to as Ndéé biyáti’ / Nnéé biyáti’) are a form of Apachean, a branch of the Southern Athabaskan language family.
 The Navajo speak a related Apachean language, but the peoples separated several hundred years ago and are considered culturally distinct.
-Other indigenous peoples who speak Athabaskan languages are located in Alaska and Canada.
+Other Indigenous peoples who speak Athabaskan languages are located in Alaska and Canada.

 The anthropologist Grenville Goodwin classified the Western Apache into five groups based on Apachean dialect and culture: